|

 once your needs are not met, this common love suddenly switches

 into hatred and spite.
-True love, as I said above,
+But true love, as I said

 |